What are T Levels?

 For both T Levels and BTECs, you will need to be dedicated, highly focussed and have a good sense of which career you would like to follow.
 Depending on your study style, you can choose whichever programme you feel would suit you more.

-If you think you might like to do a T Level, but need more time to get ready, the T Level Transition Programme will help you develop your skills and prepare you for the next level.
+If you think you might like to do a T Level, but need more time to get ready, a T Level Foundation Year will help you develop your skills and prepare you for the next level.

 It’s a one-year post-GCSE course designed to give you the relevant knowledge, plus both practical and study skills, as well as work experience.